 - a.
 The boundary between symbols shall be determined by detecting the unique comma sequences. - b.
-The Positive Comma sequence is 0011111010. - c.
-The Negative Comma sequence is 1100000101.
+The Positive Comma sequence is 00111110. - c.
+The Negative Comma sequence is 11000001.

-NOTE The full 10 bit comma sequences are used for symbol synchronisation.
+NOTE The full 8 bit comma sequences are used for symbol synchronisation.

 - d.
 Both positive and negative commas shall be detected and used for synchronisation. - e.
 Synchronisation may be performed on only positive commas or only negative commas when using legacy SerDes devices. - f.
-The form of symbol synchronisation, positive or negative commas or both, shall be indicated to the far end of the lane in the capability field of IACK during lane initialisation. - g.
-The 10-bit wide input stream shall be aligned or realigned to form a stream of correctly aligned symbols so that each 10-bit group contains one complete symbol. - h.
-The 10-bit wide input stream shall be realigned every time a comma sequence is detected in a different position to the position of the last comma detected. - i.
+The 10-bit wide input stream shall be aligned or realigned to form a stream of correctly aligned symbols so that each 10-bit group contains one complete symbol.

+- g.
+The 10-bit wide input stream shall be realigned every time a comma sequence is detected in a different position to the position of the last comma detected. - h.
 When a 20-bit or 40-bit interface is being used from the 8B/10B receiver, realignment may occur on the first comma in a word, i.e. when there are two or more commas in a 20-bit or 40-bit word it will be the comma in the lower significant bit position that is used for symbol realignment.